isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-attracts-fleas.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: What Attracts Fleas?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /what-attracts-fleas/
-$12025-05-19T00:00:00+03:00
 ---

 Fleas will pose a hazard (health) to both pets and humans.
-So, ensure to [flea-treat your cats](https://pestpolicy.com/best-flea-treatment-for-cats/) & dogs -  to avoid that massive infestation.
+So, ensure to [flea-treat your cats](https://pestpolicy.com/best-flea-treatment-for-cats/) & dogs -Â  to avoid that massive infestation.
 **But what attracts fleas?
 As they find a host, cat fleas are mainly attracted by thermal and visual stimuli (heat & light).
-Others include C02 & exhaled breath from humans, movement, darkness, food, and warmth. **
+Others include C02 & exhaled breath from humans, movement, darkness, food, and warmth.Â **
 **Attraction Cues:**
-- *Host size & color, time of day, carbon dioxide, physical contact, warmth, gravity, host odor, air currents, and light movement. *
+- *Host size & color, time of day, carbon dioxide, physical contact, warmth, gravity, host odor, air currents, and light movement.Â *
 Related:
 [Do Fleas Suck Blood](https://pestpolicy.com/do-fleas-suck-blood/)
 ## Details: What Attracts Fleas?